ponylang/ponyc/INSTALL.md

 Windows users will need to install:

-- Visual Studio 2019, 2017 or 2015 (available [here](https://www.visualstudio.com/vs/community/)) or the Visual C++ Build Tools 2019, 2017 or 2015 (available [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)), and
+- Visual Studio 2019 or 2017 (available [here](https://www.visualstudio.com/vs/community/)) or the Visual C++ Build Tools 2019 or 2017 (available [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)).
-  - If using Visual Studio 2015, install the Windows 10 SDK (available [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)).
-  - If using Visual Studio 2017 or 2019, install the "Desktop Development with C++" workload.
+  - If using Visual Studio, install the `Desktop Development with C++` workload.
-  - If using Visual C++ Build Tools 2017 or 2019, install the "Visual C++ build tools" workload, and the "Visual Studio C++ core features" individual component.
+  - If using Visual C++ Build Tools, install the `Visual C++ build tools` workload, and the `C++ core features` individual component.
-  - If using Visual Studio 2017 or 2019, or Visual C++ Build Tools 2017 or 2019, make sure the latest `Windows 10 SDK (10.x.x.x) for Desktop` will be installed.
+  - Install the latest `Windows 10 SDK (10.x.x.x) for Desktop` component.

-Once you have installed the prerequisites, you can download the latest ponyc release from [bintray](https://dl.bintray.com/pony-language/ponyc-win/).
+Once you have installed the prerequisites, you can download the latest ponyc release from [Cloudsmith](https://cloudsmith.io/~ponylang/repos/releases/packages/detail/raw/ponyc-x86_64-pc-windows-msvc.zip).

 Unzip the release file in a convenient location, and you will find `ponyc.exe` in the `ponyc\bin` directory.
 Following extraction, to make `ponyc.exe` globally available, add it to your `PATH` either by using Advanced System Settings->Environment Variables to extend `PATH` or by using the `setx` command, e.g. `setx PATH "%PATH%;<directory you unzipped to>\ponyc\bin"`